-As explained in \cite{Ref4}, firstly, the world-volume theory of each brane contains magnetic solutions of the BPS equations when it is coupled to a nonlinear sigma model.
+As explained in \cite{Ref4}, firstly, the world-volume theory of each brane contains magnetic solutions of the BPS equations when it is coupled to a NLSM.
 Secondly, one can construct the full theory by using some beautiful techniques.
-We do not want to get involved to this procedure in details because one can make a subtle guess to predict the general form of the most important sector of the final theory.
-For those who are interested in technical problems, we would say that the base of the procedure is as follows: one can start with suitable $\mathcal{N}=1, d=4$ multiplets on the intersection region and using the bottom-top approach \cite{Ref6} to make a supersymmetric theory in the higher dimensions.
-So putting charges in some subregion is totally under controlled.
-If we consider this system as a tiny part of the string theory, then the number of supercharges is forced to be 8.
-But even 4 is sufficient for our purposes.
-In general, we can build up such a configuration with any amounts of supercharges.
-The building blocks of this process as we mentioned above are $\mathcal{N}=1, d=4$ multiplets.
-As long as the amounts of supercharges increases, the construction becomes more and more difficult because there appears a large number of constraints like the $\mathcal{R}$ symmetry which gets us into a massive trouble.
+We do not want to get involved with this procedure in detail because one can make a subtle guess to predict the general form of the most important sector of the final theory.
+For those who are interested in technical problems, we would say that the basis of the procedure is as follows: one can start with suitable $\mathcal{N}=1, d=4$ multiplets on the intersection region and use the bottom-top approach \cite{Ref6} to make a supersymmetric theory in the higher dimensions.
+So putting charges in a subregion is totally under control.
+If we consider this system as a tiny part of the string theory, then the number of supercharges is forced to be 8; but even 4 is sufficient for our purposes.
+In general, we can build up such a configuration with any amount of supercharges.
+The building blocks of this process, as we mentioned above, are $\mathcal{N}=1, d=4$ multiplets.
+As long as the amount of supercharge increases, the construction becomes more and more difficult because there appear to be a large number of constraints such as the $\mathcal{R}$ symmetry which gets us into massive trouble.

 We are interested only in the magnetic part of the Maxwell sector of the full theory.
-Fortunately, one can guess that the equation of motion of this sector is a usual 4d Maxwell equation in the presence of a magnetic source which is localized in regions on which we have: $x_2=x_3=0$, by a suitable delta function.
-We express this equation by the language of the differential forms:
+Fortunately, one can guess that the equation of motion of this sector is a usual 4d Maxwell equation in the presence of a magnetic source which is localized in regions on which we have $x_2=x_3=0$, by a suitable delta function.
+We express this equation by the language of differential forms:

-By using the bottom-top approach, we can immediately conclude that the magnetic source arises from the D-term of the full theory.
-The delta function on the RHS of (\ref{3}), implies that at everywhere out of the line defect we have: $\mathrm{d}\mathcal{F}=0$.
+Using the bottom-top approach, we can immediately conclude that the magnetic source arises from the D-term of the full theory.
+The delta function on the RHS of (\ref{3}) implies that at any instant of time, in every point outside of the line we have: $\mathrm{d}\mathcal{F}=0$.